 Democratic Republic of the Congo

-If the individual is on the list, we will decline their request, citing the ban by OFAC.
+If the individual is on the list, we will refund any money paid and deny participation in AIST, citing the ban by OFAC.

 U.S. citizens are prohibited from dealing with SDNs wherever they are located and all SDN assets are blocked.

-C. The OFAC and Limited/Targeted Sanctions lists will be reviewed annually by AIST Member Services Department
+The OFAC and Limited/Targeted Sanctions lists will be reviewed annually by Member Services prior to invoicing, August timeframe.